Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### searchPagesPerRequest

-The number of document pages to fetch search data for per request.
+The number of document pages to fetch search data for, per request.
 This is a performance-only property.

 Default value: `200`

 ### textDataPagesPerRequest

-The number of document pages to fetch text-select location data for per request.
+The number of document pages to fetch text-select location data for, per request.
 This is a performance-only property.

 Default value: `200`